 Contours Options Elite

-- LIGHTWEIGHT DESIGN - Enjoy the convenience of multiple seating options in a lighter-weight aluminum frame that is only 34 lbs.
+- [LIGHTWEIGHT DESIGN] - Enjoy multiple seating options in a lighter-weight aluminum frame that is only 34 lbs.
 Each seat accommodates up to 40 pounds.

 This tandem Contours stroller has a convenient standing fold, and folds with both seats attached.
 While it is a hefty 38 pounds, it has all the features you could want, like a generous storage basket with zippered sides for easy accessibility.
 Large sun canopies with mesh panel extensions provide ample shade and air circulation.
 Mesh pockets in the seat holds little snacks or toys for each child.